-The gist: medium-grain rice, loaded with ground or minced beef (or lamb), lots of toasted nuts and dried fruit (I used raisins).
-What makes it extra special are the layers of flavor you get in each bite, thanks to aromatics and sweet, earthy spices—top of the list: allspice.
+Hashweh is a one-pot rice dish, loaded with ground or minced beef (or lamb), lots of toasted nuts and dried fruit like raisins.
+It is anything but bland.
+Expect layers of flavor in each bite, thanks to aromatics and warm Middle Eastern spices like cinnamon and allspice.

 - Olive oil

 - 1 lb lean ground beef or lean ground lamb

 - ¾ tsp ground cinnamon, divided

 - ½ cup fresh parsley leaves, roughly chopped

 - ⅓ to ½ cup pine nuts, toasted

 - ⅓ to ½ cup slivered almonds, toasted

 - Soak the rice in cold water for 15 minutes or until you are easily able to break one grain of rice between your thumb and index fingers.
 When ready, drain well.